-Children missing from education All children, regardless of their age, ability, aptitude and any special education needs they may have, are entitled to a full-time education.
-Our school recognises that a child missing education is a potential indicator of abuse or neglect and will follow the school procedures for unauthorised absence and for children missing education.
-It is also recognised that, when not in school, children may be vulnerable to or exposed to other risks, so we work with parents and other partners to keep children in school whenever possible.
+Children missing from education

+All children, regardless of their age, ability, aptitude and any special education needs they may have, are entitled to a full-time education.
+Our Trust recognises that a child missing education is a potential indicator of abuse or neglect and we follow the procedures for unauthorised absence and for children missing education.
+It is also recognised that, when not in school, children may be vulnerable to or exposed to other risks, so we work with parents/carers and other partners to keep children in school whenever possible.
+Parents are required to provide at least two emergency contact numbers to the school, to enable us to communicate with someone if we need to.

 Parents should always inform us of the reason for any absence.
 Where contact is not made, a referral may be made to another appropriate agency (Education Access Team, Social Care or Police).
-Parents are required to provide at least two emergency contact numbers to the school, to enable us to communicate with someone if we need to.
 Our school must inform the local authority of any pupil who has been absent without school permission for a continuous period of 10 days or more.

 We work in accordance with the Essex Protocol for children who go missing during the school day (see Appendix C), to ensure that there is an appropriate response to children who go missing.
-Our Attendance Policy outlines the prevention of and response to CME.